 The simulation of wave phenomena in heterogeneous media has been a very active field of research.
 Depending on the specific problem that we are interested in solving, different techniques are here introduced.
-Firstly, Hybrid DG methods (or HDG) are particularly developed.
+Firstly, Hybrid DG methods (or HDG) are developed for these kind of problems.
 These methods are fully implicit, unstructured, and high-order accurate in both space and time; yet they are computationally attractive because the only globally coupled unknown is the numerical trace of the velocity field.
 Since the numerical trace is only defined on the element faces and single-valued, the HDG methods may have significantly less global degrees of freedom than other DG methods using implicit time integration.
 Another attractive feature of the HDG methods is that they yield optimal convergence.
-The three figures below show fully accurate solution fields obtained using this numerical methodology.
+The figures below show wave fields obtained using this numerical methodology.

 1d Bandgap problem Planar wave interaction with an object on a surface and a cylinder

 However, some of the problems that we are particularly interested in solving have geometric details and solution patterns that belong to very different scales of size.
 Moreover, repetition of patterns is often very common in these problems; even infinite repetition when periodic.
 The approach that is here introduced is called a MultiScale CG method, or MSCG and it defines the subproblems at a subdomain level, in contrast to classical HDG or HCG.
 This subtle extension is crucial because it provides further reduction in the global degrees of freedom and better efficiency in parallelization.
 Moreover, it renders this approach very attractive for problems with repeated, piecewise-constant, or periodic coefficients, since in such cases the number of local subproblems can be significantly reduced by a judicious choice of subdomains and associated approximation spaces.
-With these technology, problems like the ones shown in the figures below can be fully accurately solved with an extremely high efficiency.
+With these technology, problems like the ones shown in the figures below can be accurately solved with an extremely high efficiency.
+The methodology has been developed for 2d and 3d applications.

-Superlensing Two dimensional photonic waveguide Two dimensional Photonic Sharp Bend
+Superlensing 2d (above) - 3d (below) photonic waveguide Two dimensional Photonic Sharp Bend

 Discrete Design Optimization of Structured Materials for wave problems